-Champion Chinese Swimmer Sun Yang Gets 8-Year Ban For Doping
+Champion Chinese Swimmer Sun Yang Gets 8-Year Ban For Doping Violation

 The court held an open hearing on Sun's case in November.

-According to news reports of the hearing, anti-doping officials made a visit to Sun's home to collect blood and urine samples early on September 2018.
+According to news reports of the hearing, anti-doping officials made a visit to Sun's home to collect blood and urine samples in September 2018.
 It turned confrontational.
-A vial of Sun's blood was reportedly broken with hammer.
+A vial of Sun's blood was reportedly broken with a hammer.

 The Olympic champion's mother instructed a security guard to break the casing around the container so that it was unusable for testing, The Associated Press reports.
-Sun apparently used a cell phone camera as a flashlight during the incident.

 According to The Wall Street Journal, the Sun family told the court that the container was not broken intentionally.